Zita the Spacegirl

 Hatke later published a short Zita story, "Wishing Socks", in the graphic anthology Flight Explorer

 (2008).
-This was followed by two kid-friendly graphic novels which place the characters in context.
+This was followed by three kid-friendly graphic novels which place the characters in context.
 Zita the Spacegirl

 appeared in 2010, followed by Legends of Zita the Spacegirl